Pack the Perfect Picnic | How to Enjoy Autumn Al Fresco

 The key to planning a picnic is being prepared.
 Because you will be transporting your food, you will want to go with items that need little onsite prep, as well as foods that don’t get soggy, can be made in advance and served at room temperature.
-Sandwiches made on thick, crusty bread, like po-boys, muffuletta or bánh mì are tasty and transport well.
+Sandwiches made on thick, crusty bread, like po-boys, french baguette loaf, muffuletta or bánh mì are tasty and transport well.
 Biscuit sandwiches are a Southern staple, and pair nicely with a number of fillings such as fried chicken, barbecue, ham and even pimento cheese.
 Or skip the sandwich idea altogether and offer a well-rounded cheese and charcuterie plate with nuts, dried and fresh fruit, pickles and/or olives, as well as a few meats and cheeses with crackers.
 Include a variety of styles and flavors to please all palates—Brie, Manchego, Gorgonzola, goat cheese, prosciutto, soppressata, mortadella and pâté are some delicious options on your personalized platter.
 When packing a charcuterie plate, be sure to bring a cutting board, knives and other serving utensils.
 Nuts, olives, dried fruits and other accoutrements can be placed in small jars that make for easy transport as well as elegant serving.

 Round out the meal with salads that move beyond the usual potato, pasta and green variety.
 Roasted vegetables or cooked lentils tossed with grains like barley, quinoa or farro, or small pasta like orzo, with fresh herbs, olive oil and red wine vinegar are easily adaptable side salads which are also hearty enough to stand on their own.
 Tabbouleh, the Middle Eastern salad made with parsley, mint, tomatoes and bulgur wheat, is another great option.
 Or fill an insulated container with some warm soup—roasted butternut squash soup on a chilly fall day is warm and savory.